Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT: Related Work

 There are two classes of zk-SNARKs with trusted setup: \begin{enumerate}

-\item {\em Circuit-specific Setup}: The first class requires circuit-specific public parameters.
-Namely, the public parameters depend on the input parameters of a statement to be proved.
-New input will require new public parameters.
-This class of zk-SNARKs usually yields the smallest proofs and most efficient verification.
-However, it is also very inflexible in practice, as it requires regeneration of public parameters for every input.
+\item {\em Circuit-specific Setup}: This class requires circuit-specific public parameters.
+Namely, the public parameters depend on the circuit structure of a statement.
+Different circuits will require new public parameters.
+This class of zk-SNARKs yields the smallest proofs and most efficient verification.
 Pinocchio \cite{parno2016pinocchio} and Groth16 \cite{groth2016size} are examples with circuit-specific setup.

-\item {\em Circuit-universal Setup}: Another more flexible class of zk-SNARKs has universal public parameters for every input parameter.
-A well-known example is Plonk \cite{gabizon2019plonk}.
-However, Plonk requires hard-coding of the labelling of inputs in zk-SNARK construction.
-It is hard to decompose a proof between proving the input part and the computation part.
-Another example is Sonic \cite{maller2019sonic}, which does not require hard-coding of the labelling of inputs in zk-SNARK construction.
-Since our insurance application requires proving the authenticity of heterogeneous data sources separately, we adopt Sonic as the basic framework.